Mildred Dresselhaus: Experience at Hunter College

 Dresselhaus attended Hunter College in New York.
-Traditionally a women's college, during Dresselhaus's time as a student there, Hunter College's Bronx campus opened itself to a flood of male G.I.
+During Dresselhaus's time as a student there, the formerly women's college's Bronx campus opened itself to a flood of male G.I.
 Bill beneficiaries.
 Dresselhaus later explained:

 The boys in the science classes were toward the bottom of the class...
 They always used to come to me for help....
 That might be somewhat significant in my story, because I never got the idea in college that science was a man's profession.

 While attending Hunter, one of her professors, and future Nobel-Prize-winner Rosalyn Yalow took interest in Dresselhaus and encouraged her to apply for graduate fellowships and pursue a career in physics.
 Dresselhaus graduated with her undergraduate degree in liberal arts in 1951.

 After college

 She carried out postgraduate study at the University of Cambridge on a Fulbright Fellowship and received her MA from Radcliffe College.
 She received a PhD from the University of Chicago in 1958 where she studied under Nobel laureate Enrico Fermi.
 She then spent two years at Cornell University as a postdoc before moving to Lincoln Lab as a staff member.